 Last update on 2023-06-04 / Affiliate links / Images from Amazon Product Advertising API

 In the winter the days are obviously much shorter so you will have to provide your plants with the maximum amount of direct sunlight they can get to grow well.
 This is where I think many growers fail in the winter as they think using a sunroom or a south-facing window will be enough light but in reality, the sun isn’t directly shining on the plants the entire day.
 This will cause your plants to grow “leggy” having long stems and not much leaf production.

 This is the same as indoor growing.
 You will need to use a good potting soil mix to minimize pests, specifically aphids.

 Again this is the same as growing in your house only a little more challenging as greenhouses will fluctuate in temperatures much quicker than your house.

-To keep your soil around the ideal growing temps you will need to heat the greenhouse and/or the soil especially at night.
-My greenhouse isn’t very large (6’x8′) so I’m able to heat it with a temperature-controlled electric heater and electric seedling heats mats under the beds.
+To keep your soil around the ideal growing temps you will need to heat the greenhouse and/or the soil, especially at night.
+My greenhouse isn’t very large (6’x8′) so I’m able to heat it with a temperature-controlled electric heater and electric seedling heat mats under the beds.
 This, of course, does add to the electric bill but for me, it’s worth it for the fresh homegrown salads through the winter.

 A Couple Of Final Recommendations